dvmorozov/fit/README.md

 - FITCLIENT - incorporates client code.
 - SERVER - controls building of server application.

-## How to build desktop application
+## How to build desktop applications Fit and FitPro

 ### Install latest version of Lazarus